 It could be two reasons: Christmas is on the horizon and it is time to buy what your kids asked Santa to bring or it could be because of the weather conditions.
 The only way to be sure would be to have access to the conversion data of the shopping centre.
 To be honest, even if you are well-equipped, anyone would be tempted to stay at home and shop or browse online instead of having to face this kind of weather for a few hours of shopping to make sure you have amazing gifts for Christmas…

 Clearly, the underlying motivations and reasons as to why internet users shop online greatly differ between France and Canada.
 It is reflected in the keyword trends and should therefore be reflected in the call to action phrases inserted in the ads – that is, of course, if you want your campaign to be successful.

-CTA or Message?
+CTA or message?

-It seems fairly obvious, but it is always good to remember that some languages won’t allow you to insert both a call-to-action and a message due to character restrictions.
+It seems fairly obvious, but it is always good to remember that some languages will not allow you to insert both a call-to-action and a message due to character restrictions.
 It really does not sound good when you discover an ad that does not tell you what the product is about but still tells you that you need to buy it.

 Wrapping it up

 Call-to-actions are very important in English, the language of marketing.
 It however sounds unnatural in some other languages and cultures and in some cases, can reflect negatively on your brand.
 The messaging you use in your ads needs to be relevant to what you are offering, but also tailored to the audience you are targeting, which can vary dramatically, even between countries which share the same language..
 As with all international campaigns, language peculiarities and character restrictions can impact the options available to you.

 A carefully crafted ad can be the difference between a staggering success or an almighty failure – so do your research, think about each target audience and build your campaign around their needs.

 Latest posts by Benjamin Lefebvre (see all)